Xollll/farmer-monitor/README.md

    npm run dev
    ```

-### Key Notes:
-1. Use proper Markdown syntax for headings (e.g., `#`, `##`, `###`).
-2. Surround code snippets with triple backticks (```) and specify the language for syntax highlighting (e.g., `bash` for commands).
-3. Use inline links for images and URLs.
-4. Test the README rendering in a Markdown viewer or GitHub preview to ensure it looks correct.
-5. Note that there a lot of custom css use in here.

-- The Farmer Monitoring System is open-source software licensed under the MIT license.
+The Farmer Monitoring System is open-source software licensed under the MIT license.